Lekshmi288/deeplearning-gastric-tissue-classification/README.md

 ## 📌 Notes

 - Some tissue classes (e.g., adipose, smooth muscle) are biologically “normal” tissues but still part of the **tumor context** and can play roles in progression or immune evasion.
+- This is not a normal-vs-cancer dataset.
+All patches come from gastric cancer samples.
+Labels represent **TME composition**, not pathology status.